RitaM5/Chief-recipes/README.md

 2. From here customer can know about Korean recipes and best chef but must SignIn before that.
 3. when route changing then does not reload page and can see various information in every route.
 4. By default at first only displays up to 6 best chefs &know more about korean recipe.
-5. And if "view details" button click then to go Chef details page.
+5. And if "view recipes" button click then to go Chef details page.
 6. The website is outstanding for the most colorcombination maintaining

 ### List of technology used in my project